Join Here

 A’ 78 – Visited by Dayspring

 1:68.
 Zacharias begins with blessing the Lord God of Israel.
 It is He who has accomplished the great things Zacharias proclaims.
 The primary thing Zacharias praises God for is that He has visited and redeemed His people.
 Redemption is the grand theme of Scripture, wherein God seeks to buy back for Himself that which has been stolen from Him and sold into slavery and bondage.
-This was especially true of His people Israel.
-They were not only in bondage spiritually and morally to sin and the legalistic requirements of human religion, but also physically to the Roman Empire.
-The expectation revealed by Zacharias here and in the following statements is that God will rescue and deliver them from all of this.
+This was especially true of His people Israel, and Zacharias uses lots of Exodus, Jubilee, and Davidic dynasty terminology to present this idea (Green 1997:116-117).
+The people were not only in bondage spiritually and morally to sin and the legalistic requirements of human religion, but also physically to the Roman Empire.
+The expectation revealed by Zacharias here and in the following statements is that God will rescue and deliver them from all such enemies.

 Now that the central point of the chiasm has been made, Zacharias begins to work his way back out, repeating what has been said before, as a way to emphasize that all these things will happen in fulfillment of the Abrahamic Covenant.